-Our aim is to provide information and support to those who want to consider how the time immediately after death can encourage well-being.
-We are especially here to support anyone who instinctively wants to keep the body of their loved one at home (or bring them back home) after their death.
+We are here to support anyone who wants to find what’s right for them, especially those who instinctively want to keep someone’s body at home (or bring them back home) after their death.

-Everyone in Scotland will have access to a local individual or group who can support them in considering their options, and/or caring for someone at home after they die.
+Everyone in Scotland will have access to a local individual or group who can support them in considering their options, and/or tending to someone at home after they die.
 Pushing Up the Daisies will be a recognised resource in Scotland for such support, and for educating the general public and those whose work influences dying and newly bereaved people.

 We work to inform all bereaved people in Scotland about their practical options and legal rights immediately after someone dies.
 Bereaved people should be able to spend plenty of time with the person in the place of their choice if that is their wish.
 We will keep speaking up for the quiet voices – usually women, often carers – who need time for a gentle release from caring.